rbaumbach/unsplash-photopicker-ios/README.md

 `UnsplashPhotoPicker` returns an array of `UnsplashPhoto` objects.
 See [UnsplashPhoto.swift](UnsplashPhotoPicker/UnsplashPhotoPicker/Classes/Models/UnsplashPhoto.swift) for more details.

-### Fork differences
+## Fork differences

-Rather than havinv the Picker itself dismiss itself for each delegate method call, the code has been updated to allow the "presenting view controller" to handle the dismissal.
+Rather than having the Picker itself dismiss itself for each delegate method call, the code has been updated to allow the "presenting view controller" to handle the dismissal.

+A follow up update could be a flag that will allow the user to decide who should have the dismissal control.

 ## License